+Hi Everyone.
 I hope I find you all well.
-This winter has been particularly mild and wet in Ireland and we have yet to experience any significant snowfall.
+So last weekend the snow came, blanketing much of the country.
 Unlike many of our American cousins, we don’t get a lot of snow in Ireland.
 According to the experts at Met Eireann (the Irish National Meteorological Service), we can expect around 2cm of snow countrywide every 2 years!
 So when the snow does fall, it’s quite an exciting event, especially for the little ones!
 Check out a couple of the younger members of The Irish Store Family enjoying the first fall at the weekend.

 The average number of days with snow in Ireland ranges from 5 in the southwest to 24 in the north midlands.
 Our deepest snowfall in recent times was recorded in the winter of 1962/63 at Casement Aerodrome in county Dublin.
 This came in at a whopping 45cm!
 Small fry I’m sure for many of you in the US.